 The bill was also introduced in the previous Congress but ultimately failed to advance.
 When last introduced, it followed guidance put out by the Obama administration which directed agencies to give federal employees up to 240 hours of advanced sick leave for the birth or adoption of a child.

-The latest version of the legislation is being introduced in the House by Rep. Carolyn Maloney (D-NY) and is co-sponsored by Barbara Comstock (R-VA), and companion legislation in the Senate is being introduced by Brian Schatz (D-HI).
+The latest version of the legislation is being introduced in the House (H.R.
+1022) by Rep. Carolyn Maloney (D-NY) and is co-sponsored by Barbara Comstock (R-VA), and companion legislation in the Senate (S. 362) was introduced by Brian Schatz (D-HI).
 The six weeks of paid parental leave would be available to both mothers and fathers.

 Maloney has been courting an unlikely spokeswoman for the bill: Ivanka Trump.
 The Hill reported that Maloney has been in talks with Trump to help get the legislation passed.

 “I did call her [Trump]; I did send her a copy of the legislation. … She said she was interested in meeting with us and talking to us about it,” Maloney said in a press conference.

 The legislation could also potentially have a seemingly unlikely supporter: President Donald Trump.
 When he was on the campaign trail, Trump put forth a proposal for expanding paid parental leave benefits by expanding tax credits and establishing new Dependent Care Savings Accounts for childcare expenses.
 While the bill would only apply to federal employees, Trump has shown in the past that he is amenable to efforts to expand paid parental leave.

 Federal employee advocacy groups and unions were quick to praise the bill.

 National Active and Retired Federal Employees Association (NARFE) president Richard G. Thissen said in a statement: